This article was written to accompany the ‘The Life of Jesus’ hangout.

 ‘I only know one story.
 But sometimes small pieces seem to be stories themselves.’
 (Patrick Rothfuss – The Name of the Wind)

 Understanding the divinity of Jesus provides the one story into which the pieces fit.
-When Jesus challenged the Pharisees, he said to them, "You search the Scriptures because you think that in them you have eternal life; and it is they that bear witness about me, yet you refuse to come
+When Jesus challenged the Pharisees, he said to them, “You search the Scriptures because you think that in them you have eternal life; and it is they that bear witness about me, yet you refuse to come to me that you may have life.”
+(John 5:39-40)

 If we miss the divinity of Jesus, we miss the one story about God creating the world, acting in patient grace and loving kindness even as we turn away, speaking his word, sending his prophets, and repeatedly rescuing his people, before finally coming himself to the world he created, bringing grace and truth, and pouring out his Spirit onto his church.